-The 100% Airmatic All Mountain short is our Editors' Choice Award Winner for enduro and aggressive trail riding.
-100% has a produced an excellent product, with best in class comfort, combined with ample leg coverage.
-The Airmatic is as close to a no-compromise product as you will ever see, checking all the boxes they are as awesome to pedal up the hill as they are to rip down.
-Add in a chamois liner that is amongst the best we have ever worn and you have a pair of shorts that outclasses the competition.
-100% is best known for its motocross products, but its recent foray into mountain bike clothing and accessories is turning out some eye-catching and quality products.
+The 100% Airmatic All Mountain short is our Top Pick for Comfort winner.
+100% has a produced an excellent product, with best-in-class comfort combined with ample leg coverage.
+The Airmatic is as close to a no-compromise product as you will ever see, checking all the boxes.
+They are as impressive to pedal up the hill as they are to rip down.
+Add in a chamois liner that is amongst the best we have ever worn, and you have a pair of shorts that outclasses the competition.

 RELATED REVIEW: The Best Mountain Bike Shorts for Men